11 Delightful Japanese Desserts To Try

 Matcha-based Desserts

 We couldn't finish this list without introducing you to the many delicious matcha desserts out there.
-Matcha is one of the greatest Japanese ingredients and Japan is one of the best places in the world to enjoy matcha-infused foods and we definitely lucked out while we were there.
+Matcha is one of the greatest Japanese ingredients, and Japan is one of the best places in the world to enjoy matcha-infused foods.
+We definitely lucked out while we were there.

 Matcha Ice-cream